Updated February 2017.

 The 520 has a whole raft of software-y features, that aim to support your training.
 Cycling Dynamics analyses the data coming in from Garmin’s Vector pedals (the expensive ones with in-built power meters…) in order to help improve your pedal stroke.

 The 520 will attempt to estimate your VO2 max.
 It will also tell you how long you need to recover before your next ride.

 If you’re a Strava user (and a particular sort of Strava user), one of the most important recent additions to the Edge range (which is available on the 520, 810 and 1000, as well as the 510), is (are?)
 Strava Segments.

 You can identify your ‘favourite’ segments and your Edge device will alert you mid-ride as you approach them, provide ‘motivating visualistion’ (the ‘Come On You Fugger’ screen), and then, as soon as you finish the segment, show your result versus previous times, your friends and the current KOM/QOM.

 Finally, and we’ll deal more with navigation in the Edge 1000 section, the 520 allows you to upload maps to help see where you are.

 Importantly though, it still uses the GPS coordinates/’breadcrumb’-style navigation seen on the Edge 25 (and on my Edge 510).
 The 520 doesn’t ‘understand’ what is on the map as such, it just allows you to see the wiggly line plotted agains a map background, to help you work out where you are.

-As we’ll see below, the main difference with the 1000 (and 810) is on the navigation front.
+As we’ll see below, the main difference with the 1000 and the 820 (and the 810) is on the navigation front.
 For my money, that would not be sufficient to persuade me to spend the additional moolah on the higher spec model.